After I posted a job notice on Facebook for a client, I received this comment, “A resume for a retail job?”

 The Marines just back from overseas

-On another day, the Marines just back from overseas, eager to impress the ladies at a cowboy bar later that night.
+On another day, a group of Marines who had just returned from overseas were eager to impress the ladies at a cowboy bar later that night.

 The successful executive